shallyan/GSoC-Rogas/README.md

 - Design and implement the visualisation of graph operations(CREATE, RANK, PATH, CLUSTER)
 - Design and implement the backend server and modify Rogas for connecting to front-end

+## Algorithms for Large Graph Visualization
+### Graph Cluster Operation
+- 1) Rescale the size of each cluster according to their proportion
+- 2) Score each node according to their inner-cluster edges, cluster-cluster edges and target node's degree
+- 3) Find max connected component in each cluster
+- 4) Get specified number nodes in max connected component from high score to low score
+- 5) Find neighbor nodes around the picked nodes

+### Graph Rank Operation
+- 1) Get ranked nodes
+- 2) Find nodes on the shortest path between ranked nodes
+- 3) Find nodes around the ranked nodes

+### Graph Path Operation
+- 1) Get nodes on the path
+- 2) Find nodes around the path

 ## Main Features
 - List information about entities and relationships of the relational core and materialised graphs
 - Database info panel can be customised by users